Last modified on January 7th, 2023

 Immune Health

-One of the big benefits linked to taking sea moss is a stronger immune system.
+One big benefit of taking sea moss is a stronger immune system.
 This occurs through multiple pathways.

-There was research published in the journal Applied and Environmental Microbiology that found sea moss can reduce the expression of virulence factors.
+Research published in the journal Applied and Environmental Microbiology found that sea moss can reduce the expression of virulence factors.
 Virulence factors are molecules produced by viruses, bacteria, and fungi.

 Research has indicated sea moss can improve immune response as well as immune modulation.

-If you have sinus or respiratory issues, seamoss may help clear your respiratory and lymphatic systems.
+Sea moss may help clear your respiratory and lymphatic systems if you have sinus or respiratory or respiratory issues.
 It serves as a natural decongestant and has antimicrobial properties.
 It may help dissolve mucus and also reduce swelling.

 Gut Health

-We are learning that problems with the health of our guts lead to so many other health issues and may even cause mental health symptoms.
+We are learning that problems with our guts’ health lead to many other health issues and may even cause mental health symptoms.

 When you can repair and strengthen the health of your gut, you’re likely to notice a host of other benefits.